Billie Piper: Personal life

-Piper married television presenter Chris Evans in a secret ceremony at the Little Church of the West in Paradise, Nevada near Las Vegas on 6 May 2001 after six months of dating.
-Their marriage attracted additional attention due to Piper being 18 years old to Evans's 35.
+Piper married television presenter Chris Evans in a secret ceremony at the Little Church of the West in Paradise, Nevada near Las Vegas on 6 May 2001 after six months of dating when she was just 18 years old.
 The couple separated in 2004, and amicably divorced in May 2007, stressing that they remain friends.

 Piper married actor Laurence Fox on 31 December 2007, at St Mary's Church in Easebourne, West Sussex.
 They have two sons.
 Piper was granted a divorce in May 2016.
+In 2024, Piper commented on the divorce in British Vogue, where she expressed the desire for her children to have privacy and anonymity, and the difficulty of this given Fox's public profile.
+Fox disputed some of Piper's claims.
+He also said that the pair had been to court many times since their split and criticised the family court system as biased towards the mother.

 Piper began dating Johnny Lloyd, the frontman of Tribes, in 2016.
-Their daughter was born on 2 January 2019.
+They have a daughter.
 The couple separated in 2023.